1. INTRODUCTION

 By all means access the writings of the world’s great religions to learn more of God’s theoretical being, and relationship to humankind, if you wish.

-The caption, “Be still, and know that I am God” in the image at the beginning of this article, carries a strong message from God for all monotheist religions.
-It is about realising that he is indeed real, and we should actually acknowledge him; engage with him as the Bible explains.
+The caption, from Psalm 46:10 in the Bible, “Be still, and know that I am God” in the image at the beginning of this article, carries a strong message from God for all monotheist religions.
+It is about realising that he is indeed real, and we should actually acknowledge him; engage with him as our religious books explain.
 The verse also carries a tone of his ‘might’.
-Yeah, God does deserve our respect as such!
+Yeah, God DOES deserve our respect as such!

 Of course God has other characteristics, as far as monotheists are concerned.
-For example, as I have mentioned already, us Christians recognise his loving nature; the way he bestows his ‘grace‘ upon us.
-So, if you feel that you would like to begin a relationship with the great I AM and ‘test the waters’, then access the “Journey of faith” section of this website, beginning with “Can I really believe in God?”.
+For example, as I have mentioned already, us Christians recognise his deep loving nature; the way he has and still does bestow his ‘grace‘ upon us.
+So, if you feel that you would like to begin a relationship with the great I AM and ‘test the waters’, then access the “Journey of faith” section of this website, beginning with the article, “How to believe in God”.

 The final section of this website explains the basics of Christianity.
-The first article, “Christianity explained” is sub-titled “God’s Beloved” for a good reason.
+The first article, “Christianity explained simply” is sub-titled “God’s Beloved” for a good reason.
 It provides an overview of the religion:

 • How God is to be understood within it;